 Stand, Hit, Double Down, Split or Surrender.
 We’ve explained these options for your comprehensive understanding.

 You can stand if the first two cards in your hand are acceptable.
 At this point, the dealer signals the next player to play.
 If you wish to Stand, you will have to wave your hand or put an open palm over the left.

 You can choose this option if you want to want to see how you can improve your hand total with newer cards.
-This is done one at a time until you choose to stand or you go bust with cards totalling beyond 21.
+This is done one at a time until you choose to stand or you go bust with cards totaling beyond 21.
 You can take as many cards until it goes beyond 21.
-Choosing to Hit can be signalled by tapping the felt with your finger.
+Choosing to Hit can be signaled by tapping the felt with your finger.

 Let’s say you have a hand total that appears advantageous but you feel that you need to add one card still to arrive at a win.
 In such a case, you can double your original wager and get the dealer to deal one extra card to you.
-This can be signalled by simply putting a wager that’s equal to your first wager.
+This can be signaled by simply putting a wager that’s equal to your first wager.
 Put this on the left side of your initial bet and the dealer will deal an additional card to you.
 You might see the dealer turning it sideways to indicate that you may not take any more cards.

 You can also double for less at some casinos where you don’t have to match the first wager.
 Experts suggest that this might not be a lucrative option.